talenfisher/fix3p/README.md

 ## Chrome Extension
 - Use your operating system's file explorer or equivalent, use the "open with/open in" option to open X3P files in Google Chrome.
 - Quickly access FiX3P via an icon labelled "X3P" next to the omnibar/search bar.

+# Future
+- Add and display additional fields / records not in the ISO5436-2 spec
+- Vertex painting / selection **[In progress]**